-How far do you run and on what terrain?
+How many miles do you run and on what terrain?

 To get a shoe that responds to both you and the terrain you run on, requires you to think about where you train for the majority of your time.
 As there are masses of varying tread types, cushioning and shoe stiffness available for every occasion, the questions are: do you need a neutral shoe or a shoe with more support on the inside or out?
 And do you need a road shoe or an off-road shoe?